fabriciorby/maven-surefire-junit5-tree-reporter/README.md

 You are welcome to contribute to the project, for this just open an issue or issue + PR to ``develop`` branch.

-If you want to create your own output based on the [Theme](src/main/java/report/Theme.java) Enum, feel free to open a PR.
+If you want to create your own output based on the [Theme](src/main/java/org/apache/maven/plugin/surefire/report/Theme.java) Enum, feel free to open a PR.

-## Debugging
+### Debugging

-If you want to contribute and need to debug the code, please use the following command
+If you ever want to debug the code, please use the following command
 ```
 mvnDebug test
 ```